basarat/algorithms/src/anagram/README.md

   return Array.from(charCount.values()).every(val => val === 0);
 }
 ```
-* We start by creating a map to count the character
+* We start by creating a map to track this character count.
+We initialize it to a map with string keys and number values.
+* We go ahead and iterate through all the characters in string 1.
   * For each character in string 1
+  * We set the character count for this character.
-  * we go ahead and set the count, getting any previous value or initializing it to 0 and then incrementing it.
+  * We get the previous value, If there was no previous value we initializing it to 0
-* For each character in string 2
+  * Finally we increment the previous count by 1.
+* We repeat the process for the second string.
+Iterating through all the characters in the second string.
   * if there is no key for it from string 1.
 Then we know we don't have an anagram.
   * Otherwise simply decrement the count
-* Finally we go through all the values in the final map and simply make sure that every value is 0.
+* Finally we go through all the values in the characterCount map
+  * and simply make sure that every value is 0.
+  * This ensures that we saw an equal number of character counts in string 1 (during incrementing) and string 2 (during decrementing).

+***Select the implementation***
-Since we are simply looping through the character and doing constant work in each iteration the complexity of this version of linear aka O(n).
+* Since we are simply looping through the characters in the two strings and doing constant amount of work in each iteration the time complexity of this version is of order n (O(n)) where n is the number of characters in the strings.